Documentation Index

 To verify the setup:

-• In Intune, go to System Settings > General > Device Management.
+1. In macOS, go to System Settings > General > Device Management.
 The SysAid profile should be installed with two payloads.